Plants are an important source of fuel for cooking, boiling water and keeping ourselves warm.

-Kew works with local communities to educate them on the sustainability of local wood for fuel and charcoal production.
+Kew works with local communities to educate them about the sustainability of local wood for fuel and charcoal production.

 Northeast Brazil fuelwood project

-For example the Northeast Brazil fuelwood project was established in 2001 to facilitate better management of the native caatinga (dry forest) trees preferred by local people for fuel.
+An example of Kew's work with local communities is the Northeast Brazil fuelwood project, established in 2001 to facilitate better management of the native caatinga (dry forest) trees preferred by local people for fuel.
 Its aim is to determine which of a series of harvesting techniques (coppicing, pollarding and crown thinning) is most appropriate for these species, providing sustainable returns of wood.